 We achieve results and hold the Labour administration to account, speaking up on scrutiny committees and at Full Council meetings.

-Please read our pledges for a better, fairer Lambeth for all and vote Green on 5th May 2022.
+Please read our pledges for a better, fairer Lambeth for all.

 Lambeth Council needs a ‘Directorate for a Sustainable Lambeth’ to ensure the borough reaches carbon neutrality by 2030.
 We believe that every council decision and scheme should be assessed against its impact on the environment and subject to a Council Carbon Budget which accurately reflects its whole life cost.

 Planning would be kept within this new directorate and would promote retrofit first developments, green travel and living initiatives.
 We wish to see Lambeth at the forefront of delivering innovation in the UK, building an ecosystem of forward-thinking architects, building firms and technology partners in the borough to help us drive to net zero by 2030.
 We need to look to a future beyond 2030 where our decisions and developments mean zero emissions being released into the atmosphere.